‘We are damned fools’: scientist who sounded climate alarm in 80s warns of worse to come

 UN: ‘No credible pathway to 1.5˚C in place’

-There is “no credible pathway to 1.5C in place”, the UN’s environment agency has said, and the failure to reduce carbon emissions means the only way to limit the…Continue readingUN: ‘No credible pathway to 1.5˚C in place’
+There is “no credible pathway to 1.5C in place”, the UN’s environment agency has said, and the failure to reduce carbon emissions means the only way to limit the worst impacts…Continue readingUN: ‘No credible pathway to 1.5˚C in place’

 UN: Current emissions pledges will lead to catastrophic climate breakdown

-Pledges to cut greenhouse gas emissions will lead to global heating of 2.5˚C, a level that would condemn the world to catastrophic climate breakdown, according to the United Nations.…Continue readingUN: Current emissions pledges will lead to catastrophic climate breakdown
+Pledges to cut greenhouse gas emissions will lead to global heating of 2.5˚C, a level that would condemn the world to catastrophic climate breakdown, according to the United Nations.
+“At the…Continue readingUN: Current emissions pledges will lead to catastrophic climate breakdown

 Leaders of world’s largest emitters a no-show at COP27

 Approximately 90 world leaders are attending COP27 in Sharm El-Sheikh, Egypt from November 6 to 18, 2022.
-However, key figureheads from some of the globe’s most polluting States are…Continue readingLeaders of world’s largest emitters a no-show at COP27
+However, key figureheads from some of the globe’s most polluting States are not on…Continue readingLeaders of world’s largest emitters a no-show at COP27

 MODEC wins contract for FPSO of ExxonMobil’s Uaru oil project

 ExxonMobil’s Uaru development is targeting approximately 1.319 billion barrels of oil.
-MODEC has won a contract to undertake engineering and design for a floating production, storage, and offloading vessel…Continue readingMODEC wins contract for FPSO of ExxonMobil’s Uaru oil project
+MODEC has won a contract to undertake engineering and design for a floating production, storage, and offloading vessel (FPSO) to…Continue readingMODEC wins contract for FPSO of ExxonMobil’s Uaru oil project

 Uganda secures support from ACP-EU for East African crude oil pipeline

-The Ugandan government has secured support from the African, Caribbean, Pacific -European Union (ACP-EU) for proceeding with the East African crude oil pipeline project (EACOP), a 1,443km (896 mile)…Continue readingUganda secures support from ACP-EU for East African crude oil pipeline
+The Ugandan government has secured support from the African, Caribbean, Pacific -European Union (ACP-EU) for proceeding with the East African crude oil pipeline project (EACOP), a 1,443km (896 mile) long pipeline…Continue readingUganda secures support from ACP-EU for East African crude oil pipeline

 Fossil fuel projects were stalled a year ago.
 Now they’re making a comeback.